TaylorAbraham/dotfiles/README.md

 # Overview
-My personal dotfiles and an installer script to set them up
+My personal dotfiles and an installer script to set them up.
+In this guide I reference my unix username `tay` and my Windows account folder name `taylo`, so change them to your folder names accordingly.

 - [Dotfile Installation](#dotfile-installation)
 - [General Post-OS Install/Setup](#general-post-os-installsetup)